slspeek/fspot2camlistore/README.md

   * fspot_time, the time extracted from exif by F-Spot (propably redundant)
   * tags for all the F-Spot tags associated with this photo
   * fspot_tag_path, all full tag paths associated with the photo
+  * description, if it was set in F-Spot

 ## Installation: